-Some users found Onson too firm, while others felt that the height was too low, plus there is only one size available.
+Some users found the Onson pillow too firm, while others felt that the height was too low, plus there is only one size available.

-However, this low-cost pillow doesn’t just help with neck ache, if you are a snorer and need a fix, this might do the trick.
+However, this low-cost pillow doesn’t just help with neck pain, if you are a snorer and need a fix, this might do the trick.